robfairh/arfc.github.io/_posts/2017-10-02-bae-global.markdown

 established the state of the art of predictive fuel cycle facility deployment in exising nuclear fuel cycle simulators.

+Bae said:

-"Thanks to ARFC, I was able to network with professionals and academics worldwide in my field.
-I think the experience and things I learned in the coference will help me greatly in my research and my career.
+> "Thanks to ARFC, I was able to network with professionals and academics
+> worldwide in my field.
+I think the experience and things I learned in the
+> conference will help me greatly in my research and my career."

 ![bae-global-2017.jpg](/img/pres/bae-global-2017.jpg){:class="img-responsive"}